hottshott28/100-days-of-code/log.md

 **Today's Progress**: Followed along the Javascipt Udemy course.
 Alot is going on but i'm getting the hang of it.
 Looked into new jobs and spend a good chunk of time coding today. chunk by chunk.

 **Thoughts** increasing the time i'm putting in is earning confidence.

+### Day 6: June 6, Saturday

+**Today's Progress**: I CODED ON A SATURDAY.
+I'm pretty happy about doing that.
+It's easy to push it away as work but not if i'm getting a job in development.
+Today i finsihed the task list project and started a loan calculator. so far so good.

+**Thoughts** bootstrap is pretty bad ass.